fwip/mtg_pronouns/reworded_cards.md

 Infect (This creature deals damage to creatures in the form of -1/-1 counters and to players in the form of poison counters.)

 Whenever Whispering Specter deals combat damage to a player, you may sacrifice it.
-If you do, they discards a card for each poison counter they has.
+If you do, that player discards a card for each poison counter they ha.

 **1 / 1**